Ancient solutions of Ricci flow on spheres and generalized Hopf fibrations: Introduction

 The example of Fateev \cite{Fa96}, which will be presented here in detail together with a thorough analysis of its properties, provides a negative answer to the last two questions raised above in dimension three.
 In \cite{Fa96}, the solution was described by a set of functions given with explicit formulae.
 It is by no means easy to check that these functions indeed give an ancient solution to Ricci flow.
 In Section 3 along with long computations in Appendix we provide a detailed verification of Fateev's result.
 Besides that it gives rise to a very interesting family of ancient solutions, it also provides useful insight for the construction of various examples in higher dimensions.
 In Section 4, for the sake of higher dimensional examples, we first study a couple of special solutions derived from Fateev's example.
 The generalization to higher dimensions is done via some general formulations that include metric constructions, using the connection metrics on principle bundles, as well as the variational construction via a Riemannian submersion structure.
 In particular, the construction of higher dimensional examples via principle bundles is presented in Sections 5 and 6 (we summarize various useful formulations and collect the necessary formulae of curvature tensors in Section 2).
 The construction via the Riemannian submersion is slightly more general and is needed for one example on $\Sph^{15}$ and many other examples on complex projective spaces and flag manifolds.
 This is described in Section 7.

-It turns out that the geometric part of our construction is very much related to the construction of Einstein metrics on spheres and projective spaces, a subject that has been extensively studied \cite{BK, J, WZ, Ziller1, Ziller2} (see also \cite{Besse} and references therein).
+It turns out that the geometric part of our construction is very much related to the construction of Einstein metrics on spheres, complex projective spaces, and general homogenous spaces, a subject that has been extensively studied \cite{BK, J, WZ, Ziller1, Ziller2} (see also \cite{Besse} and references therein for a more complete list).
 Extra analytic part is needed here since we have to solve the Ricci flow equation, which is reduced to a nonlinear ODE system, instead of Einstein equation, which is equivalent to a quadratic algebraic equation in this formulation.
 When solving the nonlinear system equivalent to the Ricci flow equation, instead of finding the solutions explicitly as in \cite{Fa96}, we prove the global existence by finding a first integral, since the ODE system involved in the high dimensional case of this paper seems a bit more complicated than Fateev's three dimensional case.
 Here, we merely focus on solutions on spheres and the total space of the generalized Hopf fibrations, even though some of the techniques can be adapted to other manifolds.
 We also study the geometric properties of these examples and show that they provide counter-examples to several speculations in higher dimensions.

 The main difference between our examples and Fateev's three dimensional example is that some of our ancient solutions are non-collapsed, while every one in Fateev's family of examples is collapsed.
 Sometimes this is useful.
 For example the speculation that any non-collapsed positively curved ancient solution on spheres must be rotationally symmetric is refuted by one of our examples.
 The existence of ample examples shows, in particular, that a higher dimensional classification of ancient solutions on spheres is in general a lot more complicated, if not impossible, than the surface case achieved in \cite{Das} (noting that for dimension two, any ancient solution to Ricci flow on closed manifolds resides on the 2-sphere, unless it is flat).